Tinubu’s lawyer’s plea inconsistent with academic claims, PDP insists

 By John Alechenu, Abuja

-The Peoples Democratic Party, PDP, has challenged the All Progressives Congress, APC, to come clean on the desperation by its lawyers in the United States to conceal certain vital details regarding the academic records of President Bola Tinubu at the Chicago State University, CSU, from the public.
+The Peoples Democratic Party (PDP) has challenged the All Progressives Congress (APC) to come clean on the desperation of its lawyers in the United States to conceal certain vital details regarding the academic records of President Bola Ahmed Tinubu at the Chicago State University (CSU) from the public.

-The PDP declared that the application by Tinubu’s lawyers urging the US District Court of Illinois not to release the said academic details were in direct conflict with the public declarations by President Tinubu that his academic records are impeccable.
+The PDP declared that the application by Tinubu’s lawyers, urging the US District Court of Illinois not to release the said academic details, is in direct conflict with the public declarations by President Tinubu that his academic records are impeccable.

-This was contained in a statement by the party’s National Publicity Secretary, Debo Ologunagba, in Abuja, on Friday.
+This was contained in a statement signed by the party’s National Publicity Secretary, Hon.
+Debo Ologunagba, in Abuja yesterday.

-He said: “The PDP recalls that President Tinubu had, in a public function, openly asserted to Nigerians that ‘I was one of those most recruited graduates of my university; multiple honours, First Class Degree and I have the reference point’.
+He said, “The PDP recalls that President Tinubu had in a public function openly asserted to Nigerians that, ‘I was one of those most recruited graduates of my university, with multiple honours, First Class Degree, and I have the reference point.

 “In view of the above assertion, the PDP therefore holds that the plea by the lawyers that the details of his academic record should not be released is a great disservice to President Tinubu in particular and Nigeria in general.